Simply LaKita

 ginger dressing in glass jar

 To make this homemade ginger salad dressing, you will need a blender or food processor.
-Any blender will work and it does not necessarily have to be a high powered expensive blender.
+Any blender will work, and it does not necessarily have to be a high-powered powered expensive blender.
 The blender that I use and love is a Vitamix Professional Series 750.
-You may also add all of the ingredients into a food processor and process until the mixture is pureed and it will work just as well.
+You may also add all of the ingredients into a food processor and process until the mixture is pureed, and it will work just as well.

 Be sure to store any unused salad dressing in an airtight container or jar in the refrigerator.
 This homemade dressing will keep for up to 5 days.